Thokozani-cyber/wede-5020-poe/README.md

 ## Timeline and Milestones

-Pull this from your project proposal.
+Pull this from your project proposal

 ## Sitemap